Rotary International offers you autonomy and privacy, within an international community…

 Rotary International House is proud of its international mixture of residents.
 In addition to providing accommodation to a wide diversity of students from different social, economic, regional and national backgrounds, the smaller size of our Hall encourages a greater degree of autonomy and privacy.

-The original residence consists of two linked buildings, all fully screened, with a mix of non air-conditioned and air-conditioned rooms.
+The residence consists of two linked buildings, all fully screened with air conditioning.
 Each floor consists of 7 student rooms, 2 bathrooms and 2 toilets, kitchen, lounge, dining room and a patio overlooking the gardens.

 Each study-bedroom is furnished with:

-All residents are expected to keep the shared areas clean and tidy.
-Residents meet at the beginning of each semester to allocate cupboard, fridge and freezer space.
+All residents are expected to keep the shared areas clean and tidy, meet at the beginning of each semester to allocate cupboard, fridge and freezer space.
 Residents must supply their own kitchen utensils, crockery and cookware.

 Residents share a common room with a TV, VCR, and DVD player, board games, pool table and piano.
 The breezeway at the front of the complex includes a barbecue and entertainment area, adjacent to the well-equipped computer lab and laundry.
 There are two barbecues provided; one strictly vegetarian and one for general use.